aagit/ripgrep-edit/README.md

 ## Why Not wgrep?

-- Emacs’ [`wgrep`](https://github.com/mhayashi1120/Emacs-wgrep) offers similar functionality but relies on interactive edits, such as `C-c C-d` to delete a line, which are incompatible with the full rewrites required in LLM-driven workflows.
+- Emacs' [`wgrep`](https://github.com/mhayashi1120/Emacs-wgrep) offers similar functionality but relies on interactive edits, such as `C-c C-d` to delete a line, which are incompatible with the full rewrites required in LLM-driven workflows.

 - Unlike wgrep, `ripgrep-edit` is editor-agnostic and LLM-agnostic: any editor can be used, making it ideal for diverse environments, or simply to avoid opening multiple files with vim.